-Game Breaker: Nakoruru, who became the most dominant character thanks to the ratio system.
-At the time, she was only the second(after Akuma) character in any Capcom made fighting game to be banned from tournaments.
+- Game Breaker: Nakoruru, who became the most dominant character thanks to the ratio system.
+At the time, she was only the second character in any Capcom-made fighting game (after Akuma) to be banned from tournaments.

-Scrappy Mechanic: The Ratio system, wherein each character was assigned a specific "Ratio" denoting that character's overall strength and durability on a 1-4 scale.
+- Scrappy Mechanic: The Ratio system, wherein each character was assigned a specific "Ratio" denoting that character's overall strength and durability on a 1-4 scale.
 Teams of up to four characters can be assembled, but their total ratio value can't exceed 4.
-CvS2, which also balanced out and expanded upon the Grooves from CvS1, would do away with this and implement a "free" ratio system, allowing players to create teams of up to three characters and give each character ratios (up to 4 in total) as desired, making the system less limited and cumbersome.
-The option for basic 1-on-1 and 3-on-3 matches without any ratios involved were also included.
+CvS2, which additionally balanced out and expanded upon the Grooves from CvS1, would do away with this and implement a "free" ratio system, allowing players to create teams of up to three characters and give each character ratios (up to 4 in total) as desired, making the system less limited and cumbersome.
+The option for basic 1-on-1 and 3-on-3 matches without any ratios involved was also included.